Thank you for your response

 Kisan Vikas Patra is a certificate scheme from the Indian post office.
-It doubles a one-time investment in a period of approximately 10 years & 4 months (124 months) if you purchase the certificate after 1 April 2020.
+It doubles a one-time investment in a period of approximately 10 years & 4 months (124 months) if you purchase the certificate between 1 July 2021 and 30 September 2021.
 For instance, a Kisan Vikas Patra for Rs.
 5000 will get you a corpus of Rs.
 10,000 postmaturity.
 In this article, we will explore the features and potential of this scheme.

 To prevent the possibility of money laundering, the government in 2014 made PAN Card proof compulsory for investments above Rs.
 50,000.
 To deposit Rs.
 10 lakhs and above, you must submit income proofs (salary slips, bank statements, ITR documents etc.).

 It is a low-risk savings platform, where you can safely park your money for a certain period.
 Further, it is also mandatory to submit the Aadhaar number as proof of identity of the account holder

 A Kisan Vikas Patra certificate can be of the following types:

 The following are eligible for investing KVP: